 The king called upon his chaplains and they told him they knew of middle mangoes only from ancient stories, which said they grew on Golden Mountain deep in the Himalayas in the realm of Vessavana, the guardian god of the north, where humans are forbidden.
 But parrots could travel there, they said.
-So the king told his favorite pet parrot, who was fed sweet grains from a golden plate and who loved the king very much, what he needed to do and the grateful bird promised to do it.
-When he reached the Himalayas, he asked other parrots again and again where middle mangoes grew, but nobody knew.
-Eventually, once he was deep into the seventh range, he met some parrots who knew of Golden Mountain’s middle mangoes, but there was no way he could reach the tree: it was covered with seven iron nets and guarded by billions of goblins.
+So the king told his favorite pet parrot, who was fed sweet grains from a golden plate and who loved the king very much, what he needed to do, and the grateful bird promised to do it.
+When he reached the Himalayas, he asked many other parrots where middle mangoes grew, but nobody knew.
+Eventually, once he was deep into the seventh range, he met some parrots who knew of Golden Mountain’s middle mangoes, but there was no way to reach the tree: it was covered with seven iron nets and guarded by billions of goblins.